Renewing your accreditation

 To renew your accreditation for a further 3-year period, you must follow these steps.

-Prior to the expiry of your accreditation you are advised to submit a completed application three months before the expiry date.
-Failure to do so may delay the renewal process being completed by Trading Standards before the expiry date and may jeopardise the accreditation of the organisation.
+You are advised to submit a completed application more than 3 months prior to the expiry date of your letter of accreditation.
+Failure to do so may delay the renewal process being completed by Trading Standards and may jeopardise your accreditation, as outlined in the scenarios above.

 Step 1 – Apply to be accredited